7 Natural Ways to Activate Your Endocannabinoid System

 4. Take CBD

 Hundreds of clinical trials have found that the non-psychoactive phytochemical CBD indirectly interacts with cannabinoid receptors.
 It activates the TRPV1 receptors, which can lead to more anandamide production.
-Remember, anandamide regulates many of your body’s processes, including pain, memory and motivation.
+Remember, anandamide regulates many of your body’s processes, including memory and motivation.

 5. Take Probiotics